Elinor Florence, Author

 1. My Book Club Recommends: Rebecca

-An oldie but a goodie, this classic 1938 novel has been made into a movie again, now available on Netflix.
+An oldie but a goodie, this classic 1938 novel has been made into a movie again.
 A young woman marries a wealthy widower before discovering that both he and his creepy housekeeper are haunted by the memory of his late first wife.
 As always, I urge you to read the book first!

 2. My Book Club Recommends: A Spool of Blue Thread